cyckl/tweeter/README.md

 ## Features
 - User information added into tweet embed (with support for nicknames)
+- You can select other users
+- Slash commands
 - Randomized likes and retweets
 - Accurate recreation of Discord embed
 - Written in Go, I guess